chaoss/education/Submission.md

 ### Submission"

 Thanks for contributing to CHAOSS Onboarding Course.
 Kindly add the title of the issue you worked on here, then create a PR.
+Make a copy of any doc you want to use.

 *   Example:
 *   Course A or B: Add the Course title.